Uterine fibroid embolization (ufe)

 Uterine fibroid embolization: Overview

 Uterine fibroid embolization is a treatment to destroy or shrink fibroids.
-Fibroids are growths on or in your uterus.
+Fibroids are growths on the outer wall, on the inner wall, or inside the wall of the uterus.
 Sometimes they're called fibroid tumors, but they aren't cancer.

 You may be awake during the procedure.
 But you will get medicine to help with pain.
 And you may be given medicine to help you relax.
 First the doctor will put a thin, flexible tube into a blood vessel in the upper thigh.
 The tube is called a catheter.
 Then the doctor sends a solution through the catheter.
 It prevents your fibroids from getting blood.
 Without blood, the fibroids shrink or die.